Cloudways CDN vs Cloudflare CDN: Which is Better and Why?

 Cloudways is a managed cloud hosting service provider.
 It provides its own CDN (called Cloudways CDN) as an add-on with a cloud-hosting server.
 But note that you can also use other CDNs such as Cloudflare while using Cloudways for only hosting your website in the cloud.

 So this brings us to the question, which one is better?
 Is it Cloudways CDN or Cloudflare?
 We will look at a few important details about each in the next sections and decide in the end.

 Cloudways CDN is available as an add-on for Cloudways hosting users.
 It uses StackPath CDN (formerly MaxCDN) as a partner service (it’s PaaS).

 Some advantages of using StackPath as the underlying CDN platform are

 - Stackpath is the biggest CDN provider in town.

-- Greater number of PoPs around the world that ensures better and faster performance
+- A greater number of PoPs around the world ensures better and faster performance

 - Improved Security – The edge is built with security in mind.
 It comes with network layer DDoS attack Protection.

 Here are some key features of Cloudways CDN to note

 For Cloudways hosting users, integration with Cloudways CDN is as easy as possible.
 It takes just a couple of clicks to install and use it with specific web applications on your server.